 Application: Mechanical springs

-When a load is applied on a body within the elastic limit, then the body is going to deform with respect to the load applied on it.
-After removing the load on the body, the body will get its original shape this happens when the body is within the elastic limit. this phenomenon can be explained with a graph between the stress and strain of the body.
+When a load is applied to a body within the elastic limit, then the body is going to deform with respect to the load applied to it.
+After removing the load on the body, the body will get its original shape this happens when the body is within the elastic limit. this phenomenon can be explained by a graph between the stress and strain of the body.

 The line OA on the graph shows how the stress changes with respect to the strain.

 So here it is a straight line. that represents the proportionality.

 This principle is used in making mechanical springs.